PoisotLab/ms_network_prediction/manuscript.md

 Interaction networks are embodied in numerous forms: host and parasites, plants and pollinators, predators and prey, disease and host, and so on.
-Different types of interactions vary in their predictability, both due to intrinsic variation in which interactions occur (e.g. obligate parasites are more deterministic in their interactions than facultative parasites [@Poisot2013FacObl; @Luong2019FacPar], a substantial number of fungal species engage in opportunistic saprotrophy [@Smith2017GroEvi]) and due to variation in species abundances in space and time [@Poisot2015SpeWhy].
+Different types of interactions vary in their predictability, due to intrinsic variation in which interactions occur (e.g. obligate parasites are more deterministic in their interactions than facultative parasites [@Poisot2013FacObl; @Luong2019FacPar], or some fungal species engage in opportunistic saprotrophy [@Smith2017GroEvi]) as well as the variation in species abundances in space and time [@Poisot2015SpeWhy].
 In addition to this variance in predictability, the mechanisms that structure interactions vary by interaction type, and different network types will require different data and